 Forza Horizon 4 (Xbox One, PC)

 The Horizon sub-series offers a decidedly different experience than the super-serious Motorsport mainline series.
-Developed by Playground Games, Forza Horizon 4 substitutes hyper-realism for an experience that falls halfway between simulation and arcade.
+Developed by Playground Games, Forza Horizon 4 substitutes hyper-realism for an experience that falls halfway between simulator game and arcade.

 Set in a beautiful open world version of the UK, Horizon 4 has a stellar lineup of more than 400 cars and tons of racing activities to partake in.
 In the main online mode, each server hosts 72 players, with competing cars controlled by “Drivatars,” AI racers that model their strategies and racing capabilities off of real players.